-- They dump this list into their database.
+- They dump this list into their CRM/marketing automation database.

-- Attendees automatically receive whatever they’re already sending to their email lists.
+- Attendees automatically get blasted whatever they’re already sending to their email lists.

 Trade Show ≠ Instant Engagement

-If you don’t want to be banished to the spam file or voicemail, take the succeeding steps when following up with trade show prospects:
+If you don’t want to be banished to the spam file or voicemail, use these five steps when following up with trade show prospects: